MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/error-2147209462-logged-mailbox-record.md

 ---
 title: Error 2147209462 logged in mailbox record
-description: This article provides a resolution for the problem that occurs when the corresponding Queue record in Dynamics 365 is owned by a team that does not have any security roles assigned. ms.reviewer: ms.topic: troubleshooting ms.date: 11/19/2024 ms.custom: sap:Email and Exchange Synchronization
+description: Solves the issue that occurs when the corresponding Queue record in Dynamics 365 is owned by a team that doesn't have any security roles assigned. ms.reviewer: ms.date: 11/27/2024 ms.custom: sap:Email and Exchange Synchronization
 ---
 # Error code -2147209462 logged in Microsoft Dynamics 365 mailbox record